blockchaingate/kblib/kanbanwebapi.md

     + <b>value</b> - Number|String|BN|BigNumber: (optional) The value transferred for the transaction in wei, also the endowment if it’s a contract-creation transaction.
     + <b>gas</b> - Number: (optional, default: To-Be-Determined) The amount of gas to use for the transaction (unused gas is refunded).
     + <b>gasPrice</b> - Number|String|BN|BigNumber: (optional) The price of gas for this transaction in wei, defaults to kanbanwebapi.kanban.gasPrice.
-    + <b>data</b> - String: (optional) Either a ABI byte string containing the data of the function call on a contract, or in the case of a contract-creation transaction the initialisation code.
+    + <b>data</b> - String: (optional) Either a ABI byte string containing the data of the function call on a contract, or in the case of a contract-creation transaction the initialization code.
     + <b>nonce</b> - Number: (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 #### Return Type